 Little India (Brickfields)

 Situated at the heart of KL Sentral Station, Brickfields, commonly known as “Little India,” is home to the majority of the city’s Indian population.
 The area is home to several residential complexes and a strip of colourful Indian shops.
-For exploring Indian culture & tradition in Malaysia, Little India is one of the most famous places to go in Kuala Lumpur.
+Visiting Little India gives travelers the perfect opportunity to explore Malaysian Indian culture & tradition while visiting Kuala Lumpur.

 If you’re interested in shopping, Little India is the perfect place to take home authentic silk saris and jewelry.
 With all the bustle and uniqueness of Little India, you may even forget you’re in Malaysia!